MicrosoftDocs/defender-docs/defender-endpoint/device-control-policies.md

 ### Storing file evidence in Azure Blob Storage

-1. Create a Azure Blob Storage account and container
+1. Create an Azure Blob Storage account and container.

 1. Create a custom role called *Device Control Evidence Data Provider* for accessing the container.
 The role should have the following permissions: